country4livin/Project2_Crowdfunding_ETL/README.md

 - Converted the "contact_id" column to int64 type.
 - Split "name" column into "first_name" and "last_name" separate columns.
 - Cleaned and exported the DataFrame as contact.csv and saved it into Resource folder within repository.

+## 4. Created the Crowdfunding Database in Postgres
+Created by Jennifer